uon-team/server/README.md

 ## Contributions

-You are welcome to contribute by filling issues, submitting pull requests or just sending a suggestion.
+You are welcome to contribute by filling issues or submitting pull requests.
 Much love.

+## Future Development
+ - Reverse-proxy module